electricshadow2k19/portfolio/DISCUSSION_ARTIFACTS_GUIDE.md

 ## Next Steps

 1. Review your discussion posts and identify the best ones
-2. Create individual pages for each selected discussion
+2. Create individual pages for each selected discussion using the template
-3. Update the main artifacts page with new cards
+3. Add discussion tiles to the discussions.html page
+4. Update the links in each tile to point to your discussion pages
-4. Submit reflections to your instructor via Brightspace
+5. Submit reflections to your instructor via Brightspace
-5. Test all links and ensure proper navigation
+6. Test all links and ensure proper navigation
-6. Consider adding more discussion posts as you complete new courses
+7. Consider adding more discussion posts as you complete new courses

 This approach will significantly enhance your portfolio by showcasing not just what you can build, but how you think, learn, and grow as a professional in the AI/ML field.